 However, alliteration is also used in actual sentences, like the example below in Edgar Allen Poe’s famous Gothic poem, “The Raven.”

-Anaphora is a literary device that is similar to alliteration in the sense that it is a technique that relies on repetition.
+Anaphora is similar to alliteration in the sense that it relies on repetition.
 The difference is that an anaphora repeats the same word or phrase at the beginning of successive sentences.

 Used widely in rhetoric, examples of anaphoras can be found in many famous speeches.

-In the example below, look at the repeated use of “it was” at the beginning of each new concept:
+In the example of anaphora below, look at the repeated use of “it was” at the beginning of each new concept:

 Diction is the literary element that’s all about word choice.
 The specific choice of words used helps determine the style in which the person is speaking or writing.